|

 It was nice to be back on Earth for a while, Wyn thought.

-wasn't, she told herself.
-She meant to make the most of her year with
+She wasn’t, she told herself.
+She meant to make the most of her

-him.
+year with him.
 But it was NICE, for once, not to be scared of anything.
-There had

-been a couple of trying times, recently.
-And a fortnight of relaxation
+There had been a couple of trying times, recently.
+And a fortnight of

-in a country hotel with indoor pool, sauna, and of all things, horse riding,
+relaxation in a country hotel with indoor pool, sauna, and of all things,

-was really nice.
-She was surprised to find that The Doctor could ride,
+horse riding, was really nice.
+She was surprised to find that The Doctor

-really well.
+could ride, really well.
 And he taught her.
-She was never going to win the Grand National,
+She was never going to win

-she figured, but she got to really enjoy going out across country with
+the Grand National, but she got to really enjoy going out across country

-him.
-And when they weren't out riding she had made the most of the pool.
+with him.
+And when they weren’t out riding she had made the most

-ok," The Doctor asked when he joined her in the breakfast room on
+“You ok,” The Doctor asked when he joined her in the breakfast

-But he couldn't put his finger on it.
-He turned back to the table and
+put his finger on it.
+He turned back to the table and pushed the plate

 He poured himself another cup of coffee and spread marmalade on another